-- Lake Edward: Further south, Lake Edward is a smaller lake but with just as much to offer.
-Bordered by the Queen Elizabeth National Park on its east and the Virungas National Park of the Democratic Republic of Congo to its west, the lake can be used to explore areas such as Ishasha (home of tree climbing lions), Kyambura Gorge (for chimpanzee trekking) and the massive Virunga Mountain Range (home of the endangered mountain gorillas and a climbable active volcano Mount Nyiragongo).
+- Lake Edward – Further south, Lake Edward is a smaller lake but with just as much to offer.
+Bordered by the Queen Elizabeth National Park to the east and the Virungas National Park of the DRC to the west, the lake can be used to explore areas such as Ishasha (home of tree climbing lions), Kyambura Gorge (for chimpanzee trekking) and the massive Virunga Mountain Range (home of the endangered mountain gorillas and a climbable active volcano Mount Nyiragongo).

-- Lake Kivu: The next Western Valley Lake as you move south is the beautiful Lake Kivu.
-Bordered by Rwanda and the DRC, Lake Kivu provides for over 2 million people.
-Beautiful sandy beaches, quiet boat rides and a visit to Goma, a town that had a volcanic eruption’s lava flow through it which can still be seen today, are just some of the highlights available on and around Lake Kivu.
+- Lake Kivu – The next Western Valley Lake as you move south is the beautiful Lake Kivu.
+Bordered by Rwanda and the DRC, Lake Kivu is an important body of water for over 2 million people.
+Beautiful sandy beaches, quiet boat rides and a visit to Goma, a town that still bears the scars of a volcanic eruption from 2002, are just some of the highlights available on and around Lake Kivu.

 Eastern Rift Lakes